 The first version of Exchange Server was Exchange Server 4.0.
 The current version is Exchange Server 2019.

 Microsoft is well-known for having confusing marketing language and Exchange is no exception.

 In a nutshell, the original Microsoft Exchange server solution was designed to be installed on-premise (On-prem).
 In U.S. Healthcare, it’s no secret that on-prem Exchange servers remain prevalent.

 Microsoft however, is also marketing Exchange Online, which is essentially Exchange in the cloud.
-To add to the confusion, Exchange Online is also bundled into Office 365.
+To add to the confusion, Exchange Online is also bundled into Microsoft 365.